bitsoex/slate/source/index.html.md

 ## Withdrawal taxonomy

-In order to execute withdrawals is it mandatory to know under which available method, network and protocol you want to operate.
+In order to execute withdrawals is it mandatory to know under which available method, network, asset and protocol you want to operate.
 Withdrawal methods endpoint returns all required metadata (taxonomy) in order to execute a successful withdrawal.

 > The string returned by the API looks like this (example for BTC):